By Ada Barlatt

 Tips for interpreting Open Rates:

 Open rates are meant to show the fraction (or percentage) of people that open a particular email — however, the methods used to track if an email has been opened aren’t perfect.
 (For more on this see, “Email Opens: What Are We Actually Measuring?”)
 When you are looking at Open Rates, remember that the reported number of opens could be overcounted or undercounted for a variety of reasons.
-Open rates are often more powerful to compare across emails than to use on their own.
+Open rates are often more powerful to compare across emails (at the aggregate level) than to use on their own.

 See our other articles for examples of metrics that aren’t as susceptible to over or under-reporting, like Click-through Rate and Conversion Rate from Sent.